DAILY DISCIPLINE #191

 -Jesus doesn't hand us a map.
-He says, "I am your way."
+He says, "I am THE WAY."
 He's going to be side by side with us through our entire life.

 To close this section on our rights as God's children - which Jesus got back for us -- we have to talk about our inheritance.
 In the Kingdom of God this works differently from on earth.

 On earth, it's usually when our parents die that we receive an inheritance to help sustain us through our life on earth.
 But in the Kingdom of God it's when WE die that we receive our Heavenly Father's inheritance.
-When we die with Christ and receive his Spirit we become eligible to receive every spiritual blessing in the Heavenly places.
-Then when we die physically, we receive a home in Heaven while we wait for God's new heaven and earth to be recreated as our final home -- where we will partnership with God in the development of his ever expanding universe.
+When we die with Christ, and receive his Spirit we become eligible to receive every spiritual blessing in the Heavenly places.
+Then when we die physically, we receive a home in Heaven, while we wait for God's new heaven and earth to be recreated as our final home.
+This is where we will partner with God in the development of his ever expanding universe.